data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ToneBase is a web-based information system designed to facilitate online music instruction through the posting, curation, and viewing of online videos.
 The [ToneBase API 1.0](https://tonebase-api.herokuapp.com/) provides a RESTful back-end web service to power the [front-end client application](https://tonebase.co/).

-The API was commissioned by the [ToneBase Team](https://www.f6s.com/tonebaseinc1) of student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI), who built the front-end interface themselves.
+The API was commissioned by the [ToneBase Team](https://twitter.com/tonebaseteam) comprised of student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI), who built the front-end interface themselves.

 ## Project Management

-This project was planned, designed, and developed in around five weeks using a traditional ("waterfall") systems development methodology.
+This project was planned, designed, and developed in less than 45 days using a traditional ("waterfall") systems development methodology.

 The project consisted of a "Discovery Phase" followed by a ten day "Planning Phase", followed by three week-long "Development Sprints", followed by a week-long "Maintenance Phase".

 ### Discovery Phase

-The client posted the job to a local New Haven meetup group email list.
-The development team met with clients twice to discuss overall product vision and scope.
-Then the development team prepared and received client approval on a "Scope of Services" document before proceeding.
+The client posted the job over email to a local technology group.
+I responded to the request and met with clients twice to further discuss overall product vision and scope.
+As a result, I prepared and delivered a "Scope of Services" document which would outline the terms of the engagement.

-### Scope of Services Document
+### Deliverable: Scope of Services Document

-The Scope of Services document was an essential part of the success of this project, and the primary reason for the success of the waterfall methodology.
+The Scope of Services document was an essential part of the success of this project.
 It established mutual expectations and a shared understanding between developers and clients.
-It specifically defined the system scope and goals.
-And it left room for the ambiguity associated with sub-component agile sprints.
+It specifically defined the system scope and goals, but did not assume to predefine any specific technical requirements.

 The document included the following sections: